Dapp-Learning-DAO/Dapp-Learning/basic/42-merkle-distributor-airdrop/README-en.md

 ## Demo instruction

 - ERC721Basic
-  This is the most simple demo where the issuer can airdrop NFT to specific address by calling "mint"
+  The most simple demo where the issuer can airdrop NFT to specific address by calling "mint" :

   ```js
   //